-Component Description (1) 8 Drive light Blinking white: The hard drive is being accessed.
-Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 34.
-NOTE: The drive light functions on select products only.
-(2) Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+Comp onent Description (1) 9 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\epsilon}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+NOTE: For more information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 34.
+(2) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. $ \\$ (3) Volume button (select products only) Controls speaker volume on the computer.
+(4) Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
-To remove a card: Press in on the card, and then remove it from the memory (3) ~ USB port card reader.
-Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
-(4) ss∕⊶ USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
-(5) ноті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(6) \$ AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+To remove a card: Press in on the card, and then remove it from the memory card reader.
+(5) ~ USB Type-C port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
+NOTE: Cables and/or adapters (purchased separately) may be required.
+(6) ss⇔ USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
+(7) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(8) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging.

 Component Description

 Off: The battery is not charging.

-(7) Ą Power connector Connects an AC adapter.
+(9) Power connector Connects an AC adapter.